Home / Resume / Education / Professor Resume

 Tenure-Track

 "Associate Professor of Biology with 10 years of teaching and research experience at R1 universities.
-PI on $1.2M in NSF grants.
+PI on multiple federal grants.
 Published 28 peer-reviewed articles (h-index 14).
 Teaching evaluations average 4.7/5.0."

 Adjunct/Lecturer